-CDTC continues to assist CDTA in its development of several related initiatives, including the initiation of a regional program using state funds (Transportation Assistance to Needy Families) and the federal Jobs Access / Reverse Commute program.
+CDTC continues to assist CDTA in its development of several related initiatives, including the successful regional program using state funds (Transportation Assistance to Needy Families) and the federal Jobs Access / Reverse Commute program.
 These efforts will continue.

 TASK 4.17 Arterial Management Planning

-CDTC staff presented CDTC's arterial management approach at a TRB conference on access management in August 2001.
-Other formal arterial management efforts were modest during 2001-02.
-Staff expects to revisit various CDTC arterial management guidelines in 2002-03, including 'standards' for arterial capacity and levels-of-service.
+Formal arterial management efforts were modest during 2002-03.
+Staff expects to revisit various CDTC arterial management guidelines in 2003-04, including 'standards' for arterial capacity and levels-of-service.
 Additionally, work will begin on an urban arterial version of the "level of compatibility" indices developed in 1995 for suburban settings.